Study Accounting in UK

 How long does it take to become a qualified accountant in the UK?

-Generally, it takes 3–4 years for an undergraduate degree followed by 3 additional years of professional training (e.g., ACCA or CIMA) to become a fully qualified chartered accountant.
+Generally, it takes 3–4 years for an undergraduate degree, followed by 3 additional years of professional training (e.g., ACCA or CIMA) to become a fully qualified chartered accountant.

 Which are the top universities for accounting in the UK?

-Institutions such as the London School of Economics (LSE), the University of Warwick, the University of Manchester, Birmingham City University, and the University of Glasgow are widely recognized as some of the top universities for accounting in the UK.
+Institutions such as the London School of Economics (LSE), the University of Warwick, the University of Manchester, Birmingham City University, and the University of Glasgow are widely recognised as some of the top universities for accounting in the UK.

 How much does it cost to study accounting in the UK?